-Calls to action (CTA) in marketing serve two main purposes: they guide users through your website or email and motivate them to complete the desired action.
+Calls to action (CTAs) in marketing serve two main purposes: they guide users through your website or email and motivate them to complete the desired action.
 Read this article to discover some website and email call to action examples from various brands all over the world and find out valuable tricks on how to improve your call to action design and copy.

 What is a call to action?